Fight Freaks Unite

 Whether those fights ever happen, however, remains to be seen, perhaps in part because Davis keeps talking about retiring.

-He’s done quite yet, however.
+He’s not done quite yet, however.
 He will defend his 135-pound title against regional and amateur rival Lamont Roach Jr., the WBA junior lightweight titleholder, who is moving up five pounds to challenge Davis in the main event of a PBC on Prime Video pay-per-view on Saturday (Prime Video PPV, PPV.COM, 8 p.m.
 ET, $79.95) at Barclays Center in Brooklyn, New York.

 But Davis’ retirement talk is in the air.